maxbisesi/LearnOrDie_4/readme.txt

 (*) - Update
 (*) - switch tabs stay on same question
 (*) - refresh don't log out
-() - CAN STILL USE KEYBOARD without loggin in
 (*) - As guest and as user
 (*) - Points